OSGeo/OSGeoLive-doc/en/quickstart/opencpn_quickstart.rst

 OpenCPN Quickstart
 ********************************************************************************

+OpenCPN is a concise Chart Plotter and Navigator (CPN).
+As always, never use a piece of software or electronic equipment as your only means of navigation and keep an eye out the window.

 Running
 ================================================================================

 Setting up your charts
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Before running OpenCPN on the LiveDVD you should activate the sample data.
+This is a condition of redistributing NOAA's free nautical charts.
+The first time you run OpenCPN from the `Geospatial` menu or Desktop icon
+you will be presented with the option to do this automatically.
+To do this
-To do this open a Terminal from the main Applications menu and run
+manually, open a Terminal from the main Applications menu and run
 :command:`opencpn_noaa_agreement.sh` at the command prompt.
 The user's
 password is given in the file on the main desktop.